-Emergency medical transportation.
-Aviation fuel may be sold tax free for use in a helicopter or a fixed-wing aircraft that is providing emergency medical transportation.
-The exemption applies to fixed-wing aircraft equipped for and exclusively dedicated on that flight to acute care emergency medical services.
+Fixed-wing air ambulance uses.
+Aviation fuel may be sold tax free for use in a fixed-wing aircraft that is providing emergency medical transportation.
+The exemption applies if the aircraft is equipped for and exclusively dedicated on that flight to acute care emergency medical services.

 Sales to commercial airlines.
-Registered producers may sell aviation fuel at the tax-reduced rate of 4.4 cents a gallon to a registered commercial aircraft operator for use as a fuel in commercial aviation.
+Registered producers may sell aviation fuel at the tax-reduced rate of 4.4 cents a gallon to a registered commercial aircraft operator for use as a fuel in commercial aviation (other than foreign trade).

 Commercial aviation is any use of an aircraft in the business of transporting persons or property by air for pay.
-However, commercial aviation does not include:
+However, commercial aviation does not include any of the following uses.

-- Any use of an aircraft that has a maximum certificated takeoff weight of 6,000 pounds or less, unless the aircraft is operated on an established line, - Any use exclusively for the purpose of skydiving, or - Any use of an aircraft owned or leased by a member of an affiliated group and unavailable for hire by nonmembers.
-(Whether an aircraft is available for hire to nonmembers is made on a flight-byflight basis.)
+- Any use of an aircraft that has a maximum certificated takeoff weight of 6,000 pounds or less, unless the aircraft is operated on an established line. - Any use exclusively for the purpose of skydiving. - Any use of an aircraft owned or leased by a member of an affiliated group and unavailable for hire by nonmembers.
+(Whether an aircraft is available for hire to nonmembers is determined on a flight-by-flight basis.)